top of page

 No Show fees

-Out of consideration for other patients and staff, Southwest Gastroenterology and Southwest Endoscopy ask that all procedure cancellations be made with at least 72 hours' notice, in addition, we ask that office visit cancellations be made with at least 24 hours' notice.
-Failure to give adequate notice of cancellation may lead to a fee of $100.00 for procedures and $35.00 for office visits
+Out of consideration for other patients and staff, Southwest Gastroenterology and Southwest Endoscopy ask that all procedure cancellations be made with at least four business days' notice; in addition, we ask that office visit cancellations be made with at least one business day's notice.
+Failure to give adequate notice of cancellation may lead to a fee of $150.00 for procedures and $50.00 for office visits.
+There will be a $35.00 returned item fee for all returned checks.

 Southwest Gastroenterology and Southwest Endoscopy use Transworld collections agency for all collections purposes and they can be reached at 1-888-446-4733.